The Best Floorstanding Speakers For 2025

 So if you had the option of going with one of these vs a bookshelf speaker, which would be the better bet to go with?

-This is definitely a hard question to answer since they both have their appropriate uses, so it honestly depends on your particular use.
+That’s definitely a hard question to answer since they both have their appropriate uses, so it honestly depends on your particular use.

 A bookshelf speaker is one that’s designed to sit atop a table or shelf, which makes it extremely convenient for the people out there without a lot of room that still want a full range sound.